 See the recipe card below for amounts and full instructions.

-I kept the recipe simple and opted for noodles and veggies only, but you can easily take this from side dish to main dish by including tofu or other favorite vegan protein.
+Additions - I kept the recipe simple and opted for just noodles and veggies, but you can easily take this from side dish to main dish by including tofu or another favorite protein.
+Chickpeas, shredded seitan, peas, edamame, or other beans are great options that make the dish even more filling.

-Use any noodle or pasta you like.
-I prefer rice noodles in this dish, but soba noodles or even chickpea pasta are also great with this sauce.
+Noodles - Use any noodle or pasta you like.
+I prefer rice noodles in this dish, but soba noodles, ramen noodles, and even something like chickpea pasta are also great with this sauce.
+Wheat pasta, like spaghetti, also works in a pinch.
+Or choose bean-based gluten-free noodles for even more protein and fiber.

-I included carrots and kale for added nutrition, but pretty much any veggie you have on hand also works here.
+Vegetables - I included carrots and kale for added nutrition, but pretty much any veggie you have on hand also works here.
+Try it with bok choy, broccoli, cauliflower, spinach, bell peppers, or shredded cabbage.

 Sauce Ingredients